devflowinc/trieve/server/README.md

 ## Running the test suite

-This section refers to the jest testing suite found in the `vault-nodejs` folder of this repository
+This section refers to the jest testing suite found in the `server-nodejs` folder of this repository

 1. Set the variables found in `.env.dist` in the `.env` file of the testing suite
 2. `cd` into the testing suite folder